 All agencies that employ project personnel are required to purchase unemployment claim risk insurance or maintain local escrow accounts of sufficient size to protect against this foreseeable risk.
 Rates may vary due to claim experiences and/or legislation.
-U.S. Department of Labor Statements to Employing LEAs will govern Premiums Required for Claim Risk Insurance.
+U.S. Department of Labor Statements to Employing LEAs will govern premiums required for claim risk insurance.

-The U.S. Department of Education has issued opinions that unemployment compensation claims by former employees of LEAs are foreseeable risks, and compensation for these claims should be completed on an accrued rather than a current cost basis.
+ED has issued opinions that unemployment compensation claims by former employees of LEAs are foreseeable risks, and compensation for these claims should be completed on an accrued rather than a current cost basis.
 Therefore, the essential purpose of any grant is not to be jeopardized or burdened with the actual cost of unemployment claims.